floweredscarf/su25/labs/lab11/index.md

 First, read over the code, as well as the implementations for `printPreorder` and `printInorder`.

 Then, read over methods that generate sample trees (`sampleTreeX` methods) and try running the `main` method to understand how it works.
-In addition, consider adding more test cases to the `BinaryTreeTest.java`.

 Once you have understood the code, you can start working on the exercises below.
+All tests for these exercises have been provided locally in `BinaryTreeTest.java` for you to check your code.

 ### Exercise 1: `height`

-First, if you have a partner, switch which partner is coding if you haven't recently.

 Implement the `height` method in the `BinaryTree` class.
 The height of an empty tree is 0; the height of a one-node tree is 1; the height of any other tree is 1 + the